 There’s a lot of confusion about what happens when you get a DIRECTV or DISH receiver from Solid Signal.
 You’re paying for it, and in some cases you’re paying more than you would pay if you went straight to AT&T or DISH.
 Let’s lay this out as simply as possible:

-Receivers and DVRs you get from Solid Signal are leased.
-The money you pay is a one-time lease feel.
-There are almost no owned receivers, period.
+If you are a regular, home-based customer, the receivers and DVRs you get from Solid Signal are leased.
+The money you pay is a one-time lease fee.
+There are basically no owned receivers for home use, period.

 People think that if they get a receiver from Solid Signal that they own it.
 It’s even more confusing because sometimes you see “owned” receivers on eBay or craigslist, and when we tell you all receivers are leased, you think we’re lying because you see people advertising owned receivers.

-99% of receivers advertised as being owned are actually leased.
+Pretty much every receiver that’s advertised for “sale” on eBay is actually leased.
 People think that the receiver in their home is owned because they don’t remember being told otherwise, so they figure they can get easy money by selling it.
 This doesn’t work.
 If you buy one of these receivers, DIRECTV or DISH will refuse to activate it.

 Why do these companies make it so hard with the leasing and all?

 Moving to a lease model actually benefits most customers.
 The company can take depreciation on the receivers making it easier to justify offering them at low cost.
 (Owned receivers, when you could get them, used to cost three times as much.)
 It also allows the satellite company to offer quick replacements and upgrades for low cost.